+Other useful information.
 REWARDS FOR ACCEPTABLE BEHAVIOUR & ACHIEVEMENT

-- Each class uses the positive reward display This is an opportunity every day, to highlight outstanding behaviour. - Stickers, stamps, certificates, postcards or raffle tickets will be given or sent. - Weekly Celebration Assemblies to reward behaviour and achievement both in and out of school. - 'Top Table' at Friday lunchtime rewarded by Lunchtime Supervisors. - Postcards home.Class Dojo - SLT to keep a record of visitors to the office in order to celebrate in assembly. - Parents/cares to be informed of good behaviour achievements through face to face conversations, telephone conversations, website, twitter notifiactions, stickers, stamps, certificates and postcards.
+- Each class uses the positive reward display This is an opportunity every day, to highlight outstanding behaviour. - Stickers, stamps, certificates, postcards or raffle tickets will be given or sent. - Weekly Celebration Assemblies to reward behaviour and achievement both in and out of school. - 'Top Table' at Friday lunchtime rewarded by Lunchtime Supervisors. - Postcards home and use of Class Dojo - SLT to keep a record of visitors to the office in order to celebrate in assembly. - Parents/cares to be informed of good behaviour achievements through face to face conversations, telephone conversations, website, stickers ,stamps, certificates and postcards.